Container Security Scanner Environment Variables

 ALLOW_INSECURE_SSL_REGISTRY

-If true, the CS Scanner accepts the registry's SSL certificate without verifying that a trusted Certificate Authority (CA) issued the certificate.
+If true, the Container Security Scanner accepts the registry's SSL certificate without verifying that a trusted Certificate Authority (CA) issued the certificate.

 Caution: If Tenable accepts an SSL certificate without verifying that a trusted CA issued the certificate, your certificate may not be valid and your connections may not be secure.
 Therefore, Tenable recommends that you include this variable only during testing or debugging procedures.